 DNA POLICY BOARD

-Welcome to the Forensic DNA Policy Board for Africa!
-Our mission is to draft a comprehensive framework for DNA legislation to be adopted by African countries seeking to develop DNA policies.
-Our goal is to enhance the utilisation of forensic DNA profiling in their respective criminal justice systems and for humanitarian purposes.
+The Forensic DNA Policy Board for Africa's mission is to draft a comprehensive framework for DNA legislation to be adopted by African countries seeking to develop DNA policies.
+The Board's goal is to enhance the utilisation of forensic DNA profiling in their respective criminal justice systems and for humanitarian purposes.
 Read more here https://www.dnapolicyboard.africa/

 POLICIES / LAWS / REGULATIONS / SOPs / COMMUNICATION

-is to Advance Forensic DNA Profiling in African Criminal Justice and Humanitarian Efforts
+To Advance Forensic DNA Profiling in Criminal Justice and Humanitarian Efforts in Africa

 The DNA POLICY BOARD comprises distinguished experts from diverse scientific disciplines, such as ethicists, social scientists, legal scholars, and forensic science experts, who contribute to its endeavors on a voluntary and honorary basis.